 During the lease term in Southbridge

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Southbridge, the renter must allow us to enter the rental home.
-Some justifiable reasons to enter rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Southbridge, the renter must allow us to access the rental property.
+Some good reasons to go into rental are to:

 - Supply required services, or